UK says it thwarted Houthis’ drone attack in the Red Sea

 Some of the world’s largest shipping companies have suspended operations in the region, instead sending their cargo vessels on a longer route around the Cape of Good Hope in South Africa, slowing trade between Asia and Europe.

-In response to the Houthi strikes, the UK and United States launched multiple air raids on Yemen’s soil, saying it targeted military positions, including missile depots and launcher sites.
+In response to the Houthi strikes on dozens of commercial vessels, the UK and United States launched multiple air raids targeting Houthi military positions, including missile depots and launcher sites, in Yemen.

 The US also re-designated the Houthis as a “terrorist” organisation.
 US President Joe Biden had delisted the group in 2021.

-The Houthis responded by expanding the threat to any US and UK-linked vessels in the region.
+The Houthis responded to the strikes by expanding the threat to any US and UK-linked vessels in the region.

 The Houthi have seized large swathes of northern Yemen since launching an offensive against the government in 2014.
 The war forced internationally recognised Yemeni President Abd-Rabbu Mansour Hadi and his cabinet to relocate to the southern port city of Aden, while it also triggered a brutal air bombing campaign led by Saudi Arabia.